 Bankruptcy law generally prevents this modification of mortgage principal except under limited circumstances.
 First, the debtor may not modify the mortgage in Chapter 7, only in Chapter 13 or Chapter 11.
 Under Chapter 13 or Chapter 11, the debtor must propose a plan to repay creditors.
 In Chapter 13, the debtor’s plan must propose to repay creditors over three to five years.
 The debtor may not “strip” mortgage liens in Chapter 7.
 Therefore, any modification must take place under the rules of Chapter 13 or Chapter 11.

-Fourth, the order to strip the lien will only be “permanent” if the debtor completes his or her Chapter 13 (3 to 5 years) or Chapter 11 plan.
-If the plan in either Chapter is not completed per the terms of the plan and the case is dismissed, then the order stripping the lien will be of no force and effect.
+Fourth, the order to strip the lien will only be “permanent” if the debtor completes his or her Chapter 13 or Chapter 11 consolidation plan.
+If the plan in either Chapter is not completed and the case is dismissed, then the order stripping the mortgage lien will be of no force and effect.